LBQTrung/internship_project/README.md

 # Whisper Transcription Service

-This project is a web-based transcription service using FastAPI and OpenAI's Whisper model.
-It allows users to upload audio files and receive transcriptions.
+This project is a web-based transcription service using FastAPI, Faster-Whisper model, Gemini 1.5 Flash.
+It allows users to upload audio files and create report from this audio file.

 ## Project Structure